Federal, state, and local drone regulations

-Three states - Delaware, Tennessee, and Texas - have state laws prohibiting drones near stadiums or events.
+Five states - Delaware, Minnesota, Missouri, Tennessee, and Texas - have state laws prohibiting drones near stadiums or open-air events..
 Delaware prohibits drones over any sporting event, concert, automobile race, festival, or other event at which more than 1500 people are in attendance.
 Texas specifically prohibits drones flying over “sports venues” with seating capacity of at least 30,000.
 Tennessee law regulates flying drones over stadiums and made it illegal to use a drone to drop objects into an open-air event venue where more than 100 persons are gathered for a ticketed event.

 Under the Special Rule for model aircraft, the FAA requires hobby drone operators to notify the airport operator and air traffic control tower if they will be flying within 5 miles of an airport.
 The FAA also prohibits model aircraft from ever flying near other aircraft or near emergency response efforts.

 Nevada legislation specifies that “A person may operate an unmanned aerial vehicle within 5 miles of an airport only if the person obtains the consent of the airport authority or the operator of the airport, or if the person has otherwise obtained a waiver, exemption or other authorization for such operation…” Anyone who violates this requirement is guilty of a misdemeanor.

 Several states have convened committees, task forces, advisory boards, or requested studies on the use and implications of unmanned aircraft systems.
 20 states - Alaska, Colorado, Connecticut, Georgia, Hawaii, Illinois, Indiana, Iowa, Louisiana, Maryland, Michigan, Nevada, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Texas, Utah, Wisconsin - have assembled committees, task forces, advisory boards or requested studies.

 DISCLAIMER: This is for informational purposes only.
 The information does not constitute legal advice.
-You should seek out a attorney licensed in your state if you are in need of legal assistance.
+You should seek out an attorney licensed in your state if you are in need of legal assistance.